spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/02-add-backup-location-dynamic.md

 # Add a Backup Location using the Dynamic Access Credentials

 This guide provides instructions for how to add a backup location in Palette using dynamic access credentials.
 You use the dynamic access credentials to authenticate Palette with the backup location service provider, for example, AWS.
-Refer to the [Backup Location](/clusters/cluster-management/backup-restore#backuplocation) section to learn more about the support service providers.
+Refer to the [Backup Location](/clusters/cluster-management/backup-restore#backuplocation) section to learn more about the supported service providers.

 Palette supports the dynamic access credentials method while adding a backup location only when your Palette’s hosting environment and the backup location service provider are the same.
 For example, suppose you want to set up an S3 bucket as the backup location in an AWS account.
 In that case, Palette will display the option to use AWS’s dynamic access credentials service, the Security Token Service (STS), only if your Palette instance is also hosted on AWS.
 In this example, if you use Palette SaaS or have a self-hosted Palette deployed in AWS, you will get the STS option while adding a backup location.